Effective Monday, October 5th Humboldt Waste Management Authority’s Hazardous Waste Facility will resume residential drop-off services 6 days a week.

 - When you arrive please turn off and stay in your vehicle.
 HWMA staff will take care of everything else.
 If you are needed to answer questions, staff will approach you.

 Pharmaceuticals, whether prescription or over the counter will no longer be accepted at any of HWMA's facilities.
 There are several convenient locations throughout the County where they can be dropped off at no charge.
-Cloney's Pharmacy closed in February 2021 so they're no longer availablle but please see our Sharps and Medications Disposal flyer here for more info.
+Please see our Sharps and Medications Disposal flyer here for more info.

 New Regulations for disposing of Treated Wood Waste.